A Semantics for Belief in Simplicial Complexes: Soundness and Completeness

-recalling that $f \colon \tilde{W} \to \F(S_{\tilde{\N}})$ is the bijective correspondence between worlds in $\tilde{N}$ and facets in $S_{S_{\tilde{\N}}}$.
-Specifying the facets of $S_{\tilde{\N},a}$ of course uniquely determines the simplex itself; it also guarantees that $S_{\tilde{\N},a}$ is a UCF subcomplex of $S_{\tilde{\N}}$.
 Of course, given any proper relational model for introspective knowledge and belief, $\N$, we can use the above definitions to produce a simplicial belief model $\M_{\N}$.
 We now extend Theorem \ref{SimpTrans} in this context to the full language including belief modalities.

 \begin{lemma} Let $\N$ be a proper relational model for introspective knowledge and belief (over $Ag$).
 For all formulas $\phi \in \L_{KB}(Ag)$, for all $w \in W$,

 \end{lemma} \begin{proof} The proof is identical to that of Theorem \ref{SimpTrans} except for the inductive step for the belief modalities, which must be added.
 So suppose inductively, as in that proof, that for all $w \in W$, $\N,w \models \phi \textrm{ iff } \M_{\N}, f(w) \models \phi$.
 We wish to show that for all $w \in W$, $\N,w \models B_{a}\phi \textrm{ iff } \M_{\N}, f(w) \models B_{a}\phi$.